Generic Name: Idelalisib (eye del a LIS ib)

 - Very bad and sometimes deadly liver problems have happened with Zydelig (idelalisib).
 You will need to have your liver checked while you take this drug.
 Call your doctor right away if you have signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

-- It is common to have loose stools (diarrhea) with Zydelig (idelalisib).
-Sometimes, very bad or deadly diarrhea has happened with Zydelig (idelalisib).
-Call your doctor right away if you have very bad diarrhea or the number of bowel movements you have in a day goes up by 6 or more.
+- It is common to have diarrhea with Zydelig (idelalisib).
+Sometimes, severe or deadly diarrhea has happened with Zydelig (idelalisib).
+Call your doctor right away if you have severe diarrhea or the number of bowel movements you have in a day goes up by 6 or more.

 - Very bad and sometimes deadly bowel problems have happened with Zydelig (idelalisib).
 These are problems like swelling and tears in the bowel wall.
 Call your doctor right away if you are throwing up blood or you have throw up that looks like coffee grounds.
 Call your doctor right away if you have black, tarry, or bloody stools; fever or chills; upset stomach or throwing up; or stomach pain that is new or worse.

-- Very bad and sometimes deadly lung problems have happened with Zydelig (idelalisib).
-Call your doctor right away if you have lung or breathing problems like trouble breathing, shortness of breath, or a cough that is new or worse.
+- Some people have had lung problems with Zydelig (idelalisib).
+Sometimes, this has been deadly.
+Call your doctor right away if you have signs of lung problems like shortness of breath or other trouble breathing, cough that is new or worse, or fever.

 - Very bad and sometimes deadly infections have happened in patients who take Zydelig (idelalisib).
 If you have any infection, are taking antibiotics now or in the recent past, or have had many infections, talk with your doctor.